ButterWatt/ButterWatt/README.md

 ## Hi there, it's Butter Watt! 👋

-Welcome, my name is Butter, I'm a random developer from Vietnam 🇻🇳
+Welcome, my name is Butter, I'm a random developer from Vietnam

 Before you get into any repository, I'd like to warn you that some repo can make you rage, so...
-Please consider before proceed 😄
+Please consider before proceed.

 Also, the side effects might be included like rage, overreact, sanity decresion, etc.